Rashid supports Rafiq's Vaughan claim

 In a statement to The Cricketer, Rashid said he could confirm what Rafiq had said.

-The fourth player in the group - bowler Amjal Shahzad - previously told the Daily Mail he had no recollection of the event and "the senior guys were really good to me".
+The fourth player in the group - bowler Ajmal Shahzad - previously told the Daily Mail he had no recollection of the event and "the senior guys were really good to me".

 Former England captain Vaughan has been approached for comment.